Devsh-Graphics-Programming/Nabla/include/nbl/ext/Cameras/README.md

 - replay helpers
 - code that wants world-space or local-space manipulation anchored to a specific rigid transform

-When you already have one absolute rigid pose, `referenceFrame` is the direct runtime entry point for requesting that pose through the runtime camera path.

-See Quick start sections 1 and 2 for the concrete absolute-pose usage patterns.
+See Quick start sections 1 to 4 for the concrete runtime usage patterns.

 Shared runtime pattern: